Nebraska sees 104 H-1B petitions from employers classified under the Construction industry during 2024

-- Nebraska sees 4 H-1B petitions from employers classified under the Administrative and Support and Waste Management and Remediation Services industry during 2024
+- How many H-1B petitions were made by Nebraska employers classified under the Professional, Scientific, and Technical Services industry during 2024?

 Latest News